Azure/Enterprise-Scale/docs/wiki/Deploying-ALZ-HubAndSpoke.md

 ### Deploying networking resources in an additional region

-You may also deploy your Azure landing zone networking resources to an additional region, to allow you to prepare for multi-region operations.
+In this blade, you will also configure a secondary region for networking platform resource.
+This secondary platform network deployment prepares you you to take advantage of capacity in multiple regions, and for recovery or multi-region high availability.

 To do so, select either "Hub and spoke with Azure Firewall" or "Hub and spoke with your own third-party NVA" in the Extend your network into a second region option.
 For this example, we will select the "Hub and spoke with Azure Firewall".